DidierSpaier/convtags/README.md

 * External images (in DokuWiki parlance) are not displayed.

-In addition to the basic DokuWiki syntax, the graphical rendering of admonitions (through he Note plugin) is converted.
+In addition to the basic DokuWiki syntax, the graphical rendering of admonitions (through the Note plugin) is converted.

 Other plugins can be needed to properly display the documents in DokuWiki format, be it in the genuine or converted back ones.
 Examples are the